Home » Casing » Casing Connections Types | API & Premium

 Vetco LS, RL-4S, and Dril-quip S60 Connections for Large Casing Sizes

 The Vetco LS connection is a high-strength integral design that accommodates high internal operating pressures, bending moments, and tensile loads.
 The pin/box mating shoulder has a 30-degree taper (see Figure 8).
-This results in the open end of the box being captured by the tapered shoulder of the pin and prevents the box from ballooning at the pin/box interface during periods of high internal pressure and large bending moments.
+This results in the open end of the box being captured by the tapered shoulder of the pin and prevents the box from ballooning at the pin/box interface during periods of high internal pressure and significant bending moments.

 Vetco LS Connection

 The Vetco RL-4S connection features dual stabbing guides and a high stab angle for easy stabbing.
-Self locking, four start thread forms allow fast quarter-turn makeup.
+Self-locking, four-start thread forms allow fast quarter-turn makeup.